serokell/blog-posts/edsl-michelson/article.md

 The `Sing` data type can be derived automatically with the use of the [singletons](http://hackage.haskell.org/package/singletons) library.
 That library provides the `Sing` data family and useful helper functions and classes for work with singletons.
 Throughout this article, we'll stick to handwritten `Sing` and conversion functions.

-There are two major problems with such construction.
+There are two major problems with this construction.
 First, a reader may have noticed that neither `STNat` nor `VNat` constructors were ever used.
 Indeed, the `UInt` constructor from a simple AST was meant to represent both signed and unsigned integers because they have roughly the same representation.
 We can not really distinguish between `TInt` and `TNat` literals during parsing.

 A similar issue appears in the case of a list constructor with an empty list wrapped in it.
 When given a list constructor, we have no idea what type of values this list contains.
 In the case of an empty list, we must return the `forall t.
-TList t` type, but our type representation does not support such construction.
+TList t` type, but our type representation does not support such a construction.

 The second problem with this snippet is similar.
 In case of a non-empty list, we can take `t` as a type of the first element and figure out if other elements in